hiveot/hub.capnp/README.md

 ## Summary

-This document describes a high level overview of the Hub.

 Security is big concern with today's IoT devices.
 The Internet of Things contains billions of devices that when not properly secured can be hacked.
 Unfortunately the reality is that the security of many of these devices leaves a lot to be desired.
 Many devices are vulnerable to attacks and are never upgraded with security patches.
 This problem is only going to get worse as more IoT devices are coming to market.
 Imagine a botnet of a billion devices on the Internet ready for use by unscrupulous actors.

-This 'HiveOT Hub' provides core services to securely interact with IoT devices and consumers.
+This 'HiveOT Hub' provides capabilities to securely interact with IoT devices and consumers.
 This includes certificate management, authentication, authorization, provisioning, message bus service and directory service.

 HiveOT compatible IoT devices (Things) therefore do not need to implement these features.
 This improves security as IoT devices do not run Web servers and are not directly accessible.
 They can remain isolated from the wider network and only require an outgoing connection to the Hub.
 This in turn reduces required device resources such as memory and CPU (and cost).
 An additional benefit is that consumers receive a consistent user experience independent of the IoT device provider as all interaction takes place via the Hub interface.